ansible/ansible-builder/docs/usage.rst

 This option controls the final image layer squashing.
 Valid values are:

-* ``new``: Squash all of the final image's new layers into a single new layer (preexisting new layers are not squashed).
+* ``new``: Squash all of the final image's new layers into a single new layer (preexisting layers are not squashed).
 This is the default.
-* ``all``: Squash all of the final image's new layers, including those inherited from the base image, into a single new layer.
+* ``all``: Squash all of the final image's layers, including those inherited from the base image, into a single new layer.
 * ``off``: Turn off layer squashing.